HardSecBench: Benchmarking the Security Awareness of LLMs for Hardware Code Generation: Abstract

 \section{Abstract}

-Large language models~(LLMs) are being increasingly integrated into practical hardware and firmware development pipelines for code generation.
-Existing studies have primarily focused on evaluating the functional correctness of LLM-generated code, yet paid limited attention to its security issues.
+Large language models (LLMs) are increasingly used for hardware and firmware code generation, but existing studies primarily evaluate functional correctness while largely overlooking security.
 However, LLM-generated code that appears functionally sound may embed security flaws which could induce catastrophic damages after deployment.
 This critical research gap motivates us to design a benchmark for assessing security awareness under realistic specifications.
 In this work, we introduce \textbf{HardSecBench}, a benchmark with 924 tasks spanning Verilog Register Transfer Level~(RTL) and firmware-level C, covering 76 hardware-relevant Common Weakness Enumeration~(CWE) entries.
 Each task includes a structured specification, a secure reference implementation, and executable tests.
 To automate artifact synthesis, we propose a multi-agent pipeline that decouples synthesis from verification and grounds evaluation in execution evidence, enabling reliable evaluation.
-Using HardSecBench, we evaluate a range of LLMs on hardware and firmware code generation and find that models often satisfy functional requirements while still leaving security risks.
+We evaluate diverse LLMs and find that they often satisfy functional requirements while leaving security risks.
 We also find that security results vary with prompting.
 These findings highlight pressing challenges and offer actionable insights for future advancements in LLM-assisted hardware design.
-Our data and code will be released soon.
+Our data and code are available at \url{https://github.com/chenqirui2002/HardSecBench}.